Giving Wellness This Thanksgiving

 Want some tips for making your bodywork gift festive and autumnal?
 Here are a few!

-- Add cozy heat to your massage.
-Your therapist may have hot stones available for you, but consider getting a reusable heat pack.
+You may also consider getting a reusable heat pack.
 Have you ever seen those gel packs that heat up in your hands and can be used as a massage tool?
 They’re the best!
 Buy one and bring it with you!

 Author, Licensed Massage Therapist